opendocsg/slw-judgments-backfill/2016_SGCA_55/report.md

  [emphasis in original in bold; emphasis added in bold italics]

-82     In _Denis Matthew Harte v Tan Hun Hoe and Another_ [2001] SGHC 19, Chan Seng Onn JC (as he then was) explained the rationale of O 22A r 10 and why compliance had to be strict, and he stated that the costs consequences under O 22A r 9 cannot apply and the court should be slow to mimic the costs consequences when exercising its general discretion:
+82     In _Denis Matthew Harte v Tan Hun Hoe and Another_ <span class="citation">[2001] SGHC 19</span>, Chan Seng Onn JC (as he then was) explained the rationale of O 22A r 10 and why compliance had to be strict, and he stated that the costs consequences under O 22A r 9 cannot apply and the court should be slow to mimic the costs consequences when exercising its general discretion:

 21\.
 The rationale behind Rule 10 (b) is to ensure that a defendant alleged to be jointly or jointly and severally liable with any other defendant does not offer to settle only his part.
 This is to avoid putting the plaintiff in an embarrassing position having to deal with the balance of his claim against the other defendants jointly or jointly and severally liable, and having at the same time to face the risk of a cost penalty should he decide not to accept the offer coming from only one of the defendants.